Tools for distance teaching

 - While it seems that meeting start times have granularity of 30 minutes, in fact they do not.
 However, the web interface needs a little convincing to enter other times.
 On the contrary, meeting durations always have 15 minute granularity.

 - Meetings can be recorded either in the Zoom cloud (and later downloaded) or locally at your machine.
-As of 2020-03-19, cloud recording is overloaded and unreliable.

 - Meeting participants can send "yes/no/raise hand" signals, which are visible in the participant list.